bharatk21k/lesscode-iac/README.md

 #### cert
 Cert module helps create a valid ACM.
 If you are going to use 'route' module, which uses cloufront to route requests to ALB, you will have to create certificate in "US_EAST_1" region only.

-1. It create ACM in the specified region
+1. Creates an ACM in the specified region
-2. It uodate Route53 entries to auto verify the created cert.
+2. Updates Route53 entries to auto verify the created cert.

 #### cluster
 Cluster module create a brand new fargate cluster.

-1. Create an empty fargate cluster.
+1. Creates an empty fargate cluster.
-2. Create and attach an application load balancer.
+2. Creates and attach an application load balancer.
-3. Create and install a SNI cerficate for the specified domain.
+3. Creates and installs a SNI cerficate for the specified domain.

 #### routing
 Routing module maps the domain name via Route53 to CF/ ALB.